zero-to-mastery/resources/Programming_Books.md

 - [Programming Notes for Professionals in almost every language](https://books.goalkicker.com/) : The Notes for Professionals books are compiled from Stack Overflow Documentation, the content is written by the beautiful people at Stack Overflow.

+- [JavaScript Bible](http://media.wiley.com/product_ancillary/28/07645334/DOWNLOAD/all.pdf) : The bestselling JavaScript reference, the JavaScript Bible is a classic bestseller that keeps you up to date on the latest changes in JavaScript, the leading technology for incorporating interactivity into Web pages.
+Part tutorial, part reference, this book serves as both a learning tool for building new JavaScript skills as well as a detailed reference for the more experienced JavaScript user.

 ## React